-In the interest of keeping you on track, we've rounded up 11 product categories that consistently under-perform during Black Friday.
+In the interest of keeping you on track, we've rounded up 10 things that consistently under-perform during Black Friday, or just get better shortly thereafter.
 Whether it's furniture deals you should have grabbed in the summer or gift cards that'll be cheaper in December, read on to discover the items that Black Friday forgot.

 Home & Patio Furniture

 It's rare for a product category to go almost completely ignored on Black Friday, but such is the case with furniture.
 In fact, many high-end furniture shops don't even hold Black Friday sales.
 This is because most retailers heavily discount these items in the warmer months, with home furniture seeing a huge spike in deals in July and August, and patio furniture clearance sales dominating in August and September.

 Despite the fact that hotel sites offer superior discounts during Black Friday, this just isn't the best time to book a flight or plan a vacation.
 Over the past several years, Black Friday rates for airfare and vacations were mostly indistinguishable from those we saw throughout the rest of the year.
 Plus, January 2015 had more Editors' Choice deals than Black Friday, so it might be wise to plan a vacation in the new year instead of November.